 To save as much money as possible on your US expat taxes, you’ll want to know how to claim the 2021 Recovery Rebate Credit on your US tax return.

-However, by claiming all the deductions and credits you’re eligible for, you can not only be rest assured that you’re staying in good standing with the IRS, but you might even get a refund.
+However, by claiming all the deductions and credits you’re eligible for, you can not only be rest assured that you’re staying in good standing with the IRS – you might even get a refund.
 One key benefit you could qualify for is the Recovery Rebate Credit.
 Don’t miss this chance to save on your US taxes!

 What is the Recovery Rebate Credit?

 The Recovery Rebate Credit, in essence, is a tax credit that you’re able to use against your US income taxes as an American living abroad.
-This credit was paid in stimulus checks (officially known as Economic Impact Payments) in 2020 and early 2021.
+This credit came out in the form of stimulus checks (officially known as Economic Impact Payments) in 2020 and early 2021.
 In short, the Recovery Rebate Credit can either lower the amount of taxes that you owe or increase the total of your refund.

 Who is Eligible for the Recovery Rebate Credit?

 To learn whether you’re eligible for the Recovery Rebate Credit, you’ll need to look at how much you received on your stimulus checks.

 - For the first round of checks, the full payment was $1,200 for individuals or $2,400 for married couples filing jointly.
 For each qualifying child, it was $500.